AngMaher/Prevail-pp5/README.md

 - [PostgreSQL](https://www.postgresql.org) used as the relational database management.
 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
-- [Cloudinary](https://cloudinary.com) used for online static file storage.
 - [Stripe](https://stripe.com) used for online secure payments of ecommerce products/services.
 - [AWS S3](https://aws.amazon.com/s3) used for online static file storage.

 ***